wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 ## Configuration area

-The Wallarm Sidecar proxy solution can be configured globally and on the per-application pod basis.
+The Wallarm Sidecar proxy solution can be configured globally and on a per-application pod basis.

 ### Global settings